theandrewbailey/gram/README.md

 ## Architecture

+Gram runs on [Java](https://openjdk.org/), [Payara](https://www.payara.fish/), [Postgres](https://www.postgresql.org/), and Linux [(Debian)](https://www.debian.org/), and written and built with Netbeans.
+(It should run on other Linux distros and Jakarta EE servers without much difficulty (untested), and other databases with a bit of effort.
+Pull requests for such compatibility welcome!)

-This is built with Jakarta EE Servlets, JSPs, and a few EJBs.
+This is built with Jakarta EE Servlets, JSPs, and an EJB.
 This isn't a car shop: no springs or struts here.